prokhor-andrew/simprokmachine-ios/sample/README.md

 - ```outward()``` is an operator to map the child's output type into the parent's output type or ignore it.
 - ```redirect()``` is an operator to either pass the output further to the root or map it into an array of inputs and send back to the child.
 - ```merge()``` is an operator to merge two or more machines of the same input and output types.
-- ```ConnectableMachine``` is a machine that is used to dynamically create and connect other machines.

 Refer to [wiki](https://github.com/simprok-dev/simprokmachine-ios/wiki) for more information.